ONE LIFE, SEVEN BOOKS - MEMOIR AS DIMENSIONAL PHYSICS

-The combination of memoir with a perceptive judgment of America’s often-empty vision of success is powerful. — Publishers Weekly / BookLife (Score: 9.5/10)
+The combination of memoir with a perceptive judgment of America’s often-empty vision of success is powerful. — Publishers Weekly / BookLife Prize (Score: 9.5/10)

 - Critical acclaim from Stoffel’s debut memoir How To Win a Million Dollars -